| CHAPTER H10 THE BRITISH ENLIGHTENMENT |

 boon to international law.
 Previously all international laws had to conform to

-that no one agreed on anything.
-But with Grotius’ work as a precedent,
+no one agreed on anything.
+But with Grotius’ work as a precedent, international

-international Enlightened scholars and lawyers could put aside their religious
+Enlightened scholars and lawyers could put aside their religious bias and use

-bias and use Reason to find common ground that was “self-evident” and therefore
+Reason to find common ground that was “self-evident” and therefore obviously in

-obviously in harmony with all of their various divine creators of the universe.
+harmony with all of their various divine creators of the universe.
+That’s how

-That’s how the modern laws of the international community, including the United
+the modern laws of the international community, including the United States,

-States, came into existence.
+came into existence.
 They were built on secular “precedent.”
-When you
+When you follow

-follow these precedents they will lead you back to Blackstone, then to Locke,
+these precedents they will lead you back to Blackstone, then to Locke, then to

 Reformers, then to Aquinas, then to Augustine, then to the Greek philosophers